dune-gdt/dune-gdt/source/example__prolongations_products_and_norms.md

 :load: myst_code_init.py
 ```

-# Example [WIP]: prolongations and computing products and norms
+# Example: prolongations and computing products and norms

 ## This is work in progress (WIP), still missing: